Roberto Fernández (footballer, born 2002)

-Roberto Fernández Jaén (born 3 July 2002) is a Spanish footballer who plays as a forward for FC Barcelona Atlètic, on loan from Málaga CF.
+Roberto Fernández Jaén (born 3 July 2002) is a Spanish footballer who plays as a forward for RCD Espanyol.

 Club career

+Málaga

 Born in Puente Genil, Córdoba, Andalusia, Fernández represented Puente Genil FC, Córdoba CF, Sevilla FC and Málaga CF as a youth.
 On 4 December 2020, while still a youth, he renewed his contract with the latter side until 2024.

 On 16 August 2021, before even having appeared for the reserves, Fernández made his first-team debut by starting in a 0–0 home draw against CD Mirandés in the Segunda División.
 He scored his first professional goal six days later, netting the equalizer in a 2–2 away draw against UD Ibiza.

 On 22 July 2022, Fernández joined FC Barcelona on a one-year loan deal, being initially assigned to the reserves in Primera Federación.
+Upon returning, he became an undisputed starter for the club, scoring 20 goals overall during the campaign as Málaga returned to the second division at first attempt.

+Braga

+On 9 July 2024, Fernández moved abroad for the first time in his career and signed a five-year contract with Primeira Liga side SC Braga, for a fee of € 1.8 million plus 1.2 million on variables.
+He scored his first goal for the club on 15 August, netting the side's second in a 2–1 away win over Servette FC in the UEFA Europa League.

+Espanyol

+On 14 January 2025, Fernández was loaned to La Liga side RCD Espanyol until the end of the season.
+He made his debut in the category three days later, scoring the winner in a 2–1 home success over Real Valladolid.

+On 27 June 2025, Fernández signed a permanent six-year deal with the Pericos, after the club acquired 50% of his economic rights.